irec-org/irec/README.md

 [**dataset_agents.yaml**](app/settings/dataset_agents.yaml)

-This configuration file stores the settings of the agents (Recommendators) that will be used in the experiments.
+This configuration file stores the settings of the agents (Recommenders) that will be used in the experiments.

 ```yaml
 'MovieLens 10M':